Priyanshu-Bisht-me/my-personal-site/README.md

 # Priyanshu Bisht Portfolio

-A modern developer portfolio built with React, Vite, Tailwind CSS, and Framer Motion.
+Personal developer portfolio built with React, Vite, Tailwind CSS, and Framer Motion.

-The site is designed to feel clean, premium, fast, and trustworthy, with a stronger focus on real engineering presentation than flashy landing-page effects.
+This project presents my work as a Full Stack Developer, with a stronger focus on backend systems, authentication flows, database-driven applications, and production-oriented MERN development.

+## About

+The portfolio highlights:

+- my profile and technical focus
+- education and academic background
+- full stack and backend development skills
+- featured projects including AshaPure and TableForge
+- coding achievements and technical interests
+- contact and resume links

 ## Tech Stack